-Original Budget - The original budget detail, which included the appended property tax report card and administrator salary disclosure, was posted on the District's website.
-The document was located on the Annual Budget web page, which linked from the District's Home Page.
+Original Budget - The budget newsletter, along with the original budget detail, was posted on the District's website.
+The documents were located on a budget web page, which linked from the District's Home Page.

-The budget document included categories for revenues, expenditures, fund balance, a comparison between the adopted and prior year final annual budget and schedule of reserves information.
-However, the property tax report card did not include a complete schedule of reserves, as it lacked the reported debt service reserve.
-The Business Manager told us that she did not consider the money in the debt fund to be reserved.
-However, the funds were reported as a reserve and the law requires all reserves to be included in the property tax report card; there is no reporting exclusion for the reserve for debt.
+The budget documents included categories for revenues, expenditures, fund balance, a comparison between the adopted and prior year final annual budget and schedule of reserves information.
+The District also posted the salary disclosure and property tax report card to its website.
+However, the property tax report card did not include a complete schedule of reserves; it lacked the reserve for debt.
+The Business Manager told us that the reserve was located in the debt service fund, not the general fund.
+As a result, the reserve was overlooked and omitted in error during completion of the property tax report card.

-Multiyear Financial Plan - District officials have not developed a Board-adopted multiyear financial plan.
-As a result, no plan was required to be posted to the website.
-The Business Manager told us there was no specific reason a plan was never developed.
-However, having a prepared, adopted and posted plan helps officials and the public see the impact of fiscal decisions over time and the effect on District priorities and goals.
+Multiyear Financial Plan - District officials developed a five-year financial plan in 2017 that was not Board-adopted.
+As a result, the plan was not required to be posted to the website.
+However, having an adopted and posted plan helps the public see the impact of fiscal decisions over time and the effect on District priorities and goals.